-This year - "Michael Dunahee Slo Pitch " Tournament of Hope" will begin on the evening of August 5th and continue through August 6th and 7th.
+This year - "Michael Dunahee Slo Pitch " Tournament of Hope" began on the evening of August 5th and continue through August 6th and 7th.

-Again this year, this annual charity tournament will have room for 24 Union sponsored teams, each to be captained and sponsored by their local union.
+24 Union sponsored teams, each captained and sponsored by their local union participated.

-Child Find BC provides free child care for player’s children, with licensed child care professionals on site from CUPE Local 2081 at Camosun College.
+Child Find BC provided free child care for player’s children, with licensed child care professionals on site from CUPE Local 2081 at Camosun College.